solana-foundation/developer-content/docs/toolkit/projects/web-app.md

 npx create-solana-dapp
 ```

-This command generates a new project that connects a Solana smart contract to a
+This command generates a new project that connects a Solana program to a
 frontend with a wallet connector.
 It has options for multiple popular frontend
 stacks and UI libraries, including: NextJS, React, Tailwind, and more.